 OPG also purchases or requires contractors to purchase discretionary insurance for construction projects.
-For the Darlington Refurbishment project, the insurance coverage for the pre-requisite construction works was placed in 2013 and for refurbishment execution in 2016.
-The owner-controlled insurance program for the refurbishment consists of wrap-up liability, course of construction and marine transit insurance.
+For the Darlington Refurbishment project, the owner-controlled insurance program consists of wrap-up liability, course of construction and marine transit insurance.

 OPG purchases certain insurance coverage as required by statute, namely owned and leased motor vehicle liability, aviation liability (for drone operations) and nuclear liability insurance.
-The federal Nuclear Liability and Compensation Act (NLCA) that came into effect on January 1, 2017, and its predecessor legislation, the Nuclear Liability Act (NLA), impose absolute liability on a licensed operator of a nuclear generating station for any damage to property of, or injury to, the public arising from a nuclear incident, other than damage resulting from sabotage or acts of war.
+The federal Nuclear Liability and Compensation Act (NLCA) that came into effect on January 1, 2017, and its predecessor legislation, the Nuclear Liability Act, impose absolute liability on a licensed operator of a nuclear generating station for any damage to property of, or injury to, the public arising from a nuclear incident, other than damage resulting from sabotage or acts of war.
 As such, the legislation protects all other persons from liability, including suppliers of nuclear fuel and components used in nuclear reactors.

 The NLCA requires all operators of nuclear generating stations in Canada to maintain specified amounts of nuclear liability insurance purchased from a federal government approved insurer or other equivalent forms of financial security approved by the federal government.
-Under the NLCA, OPG is required to maintain an initial \$650 million per incident of nuclear liability insurance for each of its nuclear installations as defined by the NLCA effective in 2017, for which there is no deductible amount, with successive annual increases to \$750 million, \$850 million and \$1 billion over the 2018-2020 period.
-The Pickering GS site and the Darlington GS site are considered to be two separate nuclear installations under the NLCA.
+Under the NLCA, OPG is required to maintain \$1 billion per incident of nuclear liability insurance for each of its nuclear installations as defined by the NLCA, for which there is no deductible amount.
+The Darlington GS site and the Pickering GS site are considered to be two separate nuclear installations under the NLCA.
 OPG is also required to maintain \$13 million per incident of nuclear liability insurance for the WWMF.
-OPG is not responsible for purchasing nuclear liability insurance for the Bruce nuclear generating stations.
-Previously, the NLA required OPG to maintain \$75 million per incident of nuclear liability insurance for each of the Pickering GS site and the Darlington GS site and \$6 million for the WWMF, purchased from a federal government approved insurer.
+OPG is not responsible for purchasing nuclear liability insurance for the Bruce nuclear generating stations as Bruce Power is required to purchase such insurance.
 OPG continues to maintain nuclear liability insurance or other forms of financial security that have been approved by the federal government equal to the required liability limits.